noahehall/theBookOfNoah/_javascript.md

       2. Pyramid of doom / callback hell:
 ### Promises:
   - try catch wrapper around code that will finish at an unpredictable time
+    1. can only succeed/fail once
+    2. cannot switch from success to failure/vice versa
+    3. if a promise has succeeded/failed, and you later add a success/failure callback, the correct callback will be invoked, even though the event took place earlier
+    4. any object with a then method can be used as and integrated with native promises
   - Promise States
     1. fulfilled (resolved): action related to the promise has succeeded
     2. rejected (failure): action related to the promise has failed